funbiscuit/stm32-examples/README.md

-# STM32H7 Examples
+# STM32 Examples

-A collection of examples for H7 (tested with H743ZI).
+A collection of examples for STM32 microcontrollers.